Contrast-Security-OSS/docs/content/installation/net/azureAppService/Installation-nuget-project.md

 * Once the application has loaded, use the application and then go to the Contrast UI.
 Verify that the server and application are active, and that any expected vulnerabilities appear.

-> **Note:** You may run into a "Files in use" error on `ContrastProfiler-32.dll` or `ConrastProfiler-64.dll` when re-deploying a web application with our Nuget package.
-To work around this issue, you can either stop the site or set `COR_ENABLE_PROFILING=0` before deploying.
-Restart the site or set `COR_ENABLE_PROFILING=1` after the deploy is complete.
-This isn't a problem when using the [Express Installation using  Site Extensions](installation-netinstall.html#site-extension-installation).
+## Updating your installation

+When redeploying a web application that has Contrast agent running, you may run into an error that says "Files in use" error on `ContrastProfiler-32.dll` or `ConrastProfiler-64.dll`.

+This happens because the agent dll files are locked by .NET and cannot be overwritten while the application is still running.
+To unload them you can either stop the site or change the `COR_ENABLE_PROFILING` setting to `0` in the portal and save.
+Reset it back to `1` after redeploying the application.